sg893052/sonic-buildimage/devops/SONiC_InbandFlowAnalyzer_FeatureSpec_Ver1.1.md

 2.0.0 IFA session needs configuration as mentioned below.

-2.0.0.1 Device type to specify whether INT header should be inserted or deleted.
+2.0.0.1 TAM device identifier to uniquely identify a device in network and insert the same in INT header.

 2.0.0.2 ACL configuration to identify a flow and sample packets from that flow to insert IFA headers.

-2.0.0.3 Collector configuration on egress device to forward telemetry data.
+2.0.0.3 TAM collector configuration that can be attached to IFA flow on egress device to forward telemetry data.

 2.0.1 The IFA feature will be a part of the TAM container along with other TAM features.

-3.0 UI commands available to configure IFA configuration.
+3.0 UI commands available to configure TAM device identifier, TAM collector and IFA configuration.

-3.1 UI commands available to show IFA configuration, status and statistics.
+3.1 UI commands available to show TAM device identifier, TAM collector, IFA configuration, IFA status and IFA statistics.

 3.2 UI commands available to clear IFA configuration.